Northleach: Grammar schools

 In 1559 a bequest by wealthy landowner and sheep-farmer, Hugh Westwood of Chedworth, founded Northleach Grammar School.
 In 1560 a building on the corner of High Street and Conduit Street (now Farmington Road) was bought by the town to be the school building.
-In 1606 an Act of Parliament vested its patronage and rights of presentation in The Queen's College, Oxford.
+In 1606 an Act of Parliament (4 Jas.
+1. c.
+7) vested its patronage and rights of presentation in The Queen's College, Oxford.
 College House was built in the 17th century and extended in the late 18th or early 19th century.
 It was the headmaster's house and also lodged the boarding pupils.
 In 1877 it was reorganised under the Endowed Schools Acts of 1873 and 1874, and it had 30 pupils in 1885.
 It ran out of funds and was closed by its governors about 1904.

 In 1927 a new, co-educational Westwood's Grammar School was built at the east end of the town.
 It later came under the administration of Gloucestershire County Council.
 In 1987 it had 305 pupils in 1987.
 In 1988 it was closed and its pupils were transferred to the Cotswold School at Bourton-on-the-Water.
 In 1989 the Westwood Educational Trust was established.
 Westwood's Grammar School has since been demolished and the Westwood Community Centre built on its site.

 Primary school

 A National School in Northleach was founded in 1831 and had 32 pupils in 1833.
 School buildings on a new site south of Millend were started in 1874 and completed the next year, when the school moved in with about 117 pupils.
 By 1897 it had been enlarged with capacity for 200 pupils, and average attendance was 144.
-In 1997 Northleach Church of England Primary School had 122 pupils.
+In 2023 Northleach Church of England Primary School had 116 pupils.
 It is one of the few Gloucestershire primary schools with its own outdoor swimming pool.
 The pool is open to the public for a small charge in the summer holidays.